 Your practicum project for this course will be to conduct a combined windshield survey and community health assessment.
 Please note that no interventions will be implemented.
 At the conclusion of your project you will develop a 15 minute or less powerpoint presentation using video technology, giving details about your community assessment.
-Your project will be reviewed by your class peers during Week 7 and discussed during Week 8.
+Your project will be reviewed by your class peers.
 Each week of this course you will be required to work on your community practicum and turn in an activity log at the end of the semester.
 The activity log is mandatory to account for your practicum hours.
-Failure to submit the CHN Practicum Activity Log will result in failure of the practicum project worth 45% of your course grade.
-The project is broken up into four different assignments: Windshield Survey 10%, Project Plan 5%, Presentation (see rubric) 25% Peer review in class discussion 5%.
+Failure to submit the Practicum Activity Log will result in failure of the practicum project.